 Supporting Students Desiring a Change

-Success, Not Excess provides a safe and supportive space for UI students wanting to make or considering changes in their alcohol or other drug use.
+Success, Not Excess provides a small, safe and supportive space for UI students wanting to make or considering changes in their alcohol or other drug use.
 The group emphasizes success in academics, relationships, mental and physical health, and other goals through abstaining or reducing alcohol and other drug use.

 The group operates from a “no pressure” approach by encouraging discussion of shared experiences and achieving success on campus by removing the barriers created by substance use.